anandjanki/thoughtart/content/courses/add-math/combinatorics/permutations/index.md

 weight: 4
 ---

 We have had a glimpse of counting problems, and looked at two fundamental principles of counting - namely the product rule and the sum rule.
+Then we looked at the notion of factorials and how they come about naturally when we try to arrange n things in n places.
 We now take next steps in exploring more kinds of counting problems.
 This session on Permutations and the next one on Combinations are the basic kinds of counting problems commonly studied.

 ## Arranging r-items out of n